 1 Name of the Indicator Pesticide consumption cost (Ccp).
 2 Definition Calculate cost associated with the use of pesticides, which includes the cost of the pesticides used on the farm and the cost of personnel needed to apply them, for each kilogram of flowers produced.
 3 Objective Facilitate the calculation of monthly costs incurred by companies for the use of chemical pesticides.
 4 Indicator Formula $Ccp = \left(\frac{Cp + Cmo}{Fp}\right)$ 5 Description of Variables Cp: total cost of a pesticide consumed in one month (\$).Cmo: monthly cost of labor used to apply pesticides (\$).Fp: monthly total kilograms of flowers produced (kg).
 6 Unit of Measurement Local currency (Colombian pesos or US dollars) per kilogram of flowers produced (USD/kg).
 7 Measurement Methods Each farm has data related to the purchase of chemical products used on the crop month by month.
 This data is recorded by the wa- rehouse and purchasing area; the company must present updated information on prices of pesticides used throughout the month.
-On the other hand, the farm must account for the cost of labor associa- ted with the application of chemical products, costs that depend on the type of crop and staff turnover, among others.
-8 Form of Presentation The indicator is presented graphically as a histogram of frequencies in which farms that report information each month are compared.
-Cost of pesticide consumption Monthly comparison 1500 1 It can also be calculated for one or more farms over any given period.
+On the other hand, the farm must account for the cost of labor associa- ted with the application of chemical products, costs that depend on the type of crop and staff turnover, among others 8 Form of Presentation The type of crop and stan turnover, among others.
+The indicator is presented graphically as a histogram of frequencies in which farms that report information each month are compared.
+Cost of pesticide consumption Monthly comparison 150 150 150 150 150 150 150 150 8 Form of Presentation In which farms that report information each month are compared.
+Cost of pesticide consumption Monthly comparison

-$\checkmark$
+\checkmark

 9 Periodicity in Data Measurement Monthly.

-10 Indicator Interpretation When comparing th it is possible to ident which may be due to the type of crops, the
+10 Indicator Interpretation When comparing the set of the set

 11 Observations None.

-12 Sources of Information Floriculture compani
+12 Sources of Information Floriculture compan

-13 Relationship with Other Indicators Consumption of activ
+13 Relationship with Other Indicators Consumption of acti

-14 Responsible Entity or Group Florverde Sustainable
+14 Responsible Entity or Group Florverde Sustainab

 15 Year of Elaboration May 8, 2018.

 16 Date of Last Update August 12, 2020.

-17 Secondary Sources ECS Consultants (201
+17 Secondary Sources ECS Consultants (20